adityadhopade/interview_deck/docker_compose_trivia.md

 ![Alt text](image-12.png)

-- Now if we change the oort for the base service it should identify the production and the base version.
+- Now if we change the order for the base service it should identify the production and the base version.

 ```
 localhost:9000 #PRoduction Version